 The International Thespian Festival, June 22-27, 2020 is the nation’s premiere theatre arts event that in 2020 will take place at a new, larger venue to accommodate up to 6,000 high-achieving middle and high school drama students and their teachers.
 Teaching opportunities encompass all theatrical disciplines including: acting and performing, lighting, sets, sound, makeup, costume design and construction, directing, stage management, dance, playwriting, puppetry, stage combat, commedia dell’arte, and more.

 Ninety minute workshops provide an engaging and enriching learning experience for students and teachers of all skill levels and interests.

 Professional Development Intensives (PDIs) are six-hour interactive opportunities for theatre educators.
 Certification of PDI completion and graduate level credit are available to class participants.

-Three hour master classes are only offered at the EdTA National Conference.
+Three hour experiential learning labs are only offered at the EdTA National Conference.
 They provide deep-dive skill-building experiences for theatre educators to develop and expand their professional knowledge.

 For more information contact Becca Wren.